-1. Before publicizing the date of your seminar lecture, please check with your advisor that the date is suitable for him/her.
-The date should not be changed once the lecture has been publicized.
+1. Before publishing the date of your seminar lecture, please check with your advisor that the date is suitable for him/her.
+The date should not be changed once the lecture has been published.

-2. If there are scheduling changes nonetheless, please resend the information to Rivka Zur, and note that you are updating an existing notification.
-If the original notification remains on the site, let Rivka know so that she can remove it.
-Other details can be modified, if necessary, via the same process, while noting that you are updating an existing notification.
-The system will not send out an update following modifications.
-You may send your own notification of scheduling changes to: CS-GRAD -SEMINARS-L listserv.technion.ac.il.
+2. If there are scheduling or other changes nonetheless, please resend the information to Rivka Zur, and note that you are updating an existing notification.
+The system will not send out an update following modifications but you may send your own notification of scheduling changes to: CS-GRAD -SEMINARS-L listserv.technion.ac.il.

-3. Any notification that goes out via the department distribution list and on the department website will appear under your name.
-If your name has changed, please request that it be updated on the website (prior to sending out the notification).
-See Personal Information for instructions on updating your personal information on the site.
+3. The notification that goes out via the department distribution list and on the department website will appear under your name.
+If your name has changed or does not appear in the student index, please contact Rivka Zur for update (prior to sending out the notification).

-5. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
-If it does, the list-serve will automatically send out a notification roughly three days before your lecture, as stated above.
+4. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
+If it does, the list-serve will automatically send out a notification 3 days for magister and 10 and 3 days before your lecture, as stated above.

 6. Any form of notification other than the one described above will not be recognized as the official notification required.
-Specifically, a seminar lecture integrating a separate field seminar (like the Pixel Club) should be publicized both on the field seminar mailing list as well as via the distribution channel detailed above.
+Specifically, a seminar lecture integrating a separate field seminar (like the Pixel Club) will be published in addition and not instead of the distribution channel detailed above.